t0mer/HAvid-19/README.md

 # Havid-19

-Havid-19 is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) and selenium  powerd, easy to use Telegram bot for signing Covid-19 digital health statement.
+Havid-19 is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) and selenium  powerd, easy to use docker container built for signing Covid-19 digital health statement.

 #### Credits: